styled-components/styled-components-website/sections/advanced/style-objects.md

 );
 ```

-### Pseudo classes
+### Pseudo-classes

-styled-components can reference pseudo classes and decendants with pseudo selectors
+a style object can reference pseudo-classes and decendents with pseudo selectors

 ```react
 const Label = styled.label({